-How to Write The Best Introduction Email (+ What Not To Do)
+How to Write The Best Introduction Email (And What to NEVER do)

 Writing an introduction email can help you build a good impression and establish a successful business or personal relationship.
 You can use the introduction to introduce yourself to a potential employer or client or to introduce another person’s work product in a positive light.
 While it is essential to, above all else, establish your professionalism and expertise in this type of email, it is also essential to be friendly and personal in order to make a good impression on both new acquaintances and existing contacts.

 Writing an email introduction is a skill that many people struggle with, but after you read this article, you will have a basic understanding of how to write an email introduction.
 You will also see some sample templates and steps you can take to improve your writing skills.

 - the 4 Rules of Introduction Emails

 - How to Introduce Yourself over email (the right way)

 Here’s a universal truth: Smart people WANT to meet with other smart people.

 Sometimes, it’s hard to actually get on the other person’s radar, though.